querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

      UP(10): * price:[350 TO 450]
      DOWN(20): * category:accessories

-The same example in Elasticsearch:
+The same example in Elasticsearch/OpenSearch:

 .. code-block:: Text
    :linenos: